 - Upon questioning Rome's Beliefs, "At first I did not understand, but gradually I observed a wonderful change in mother.
 Her influence helped me realize the importance of the Bible in determining what we believe.
-We often discussed subjects such as the primacy of Peter, papal infallibility, the priesthood, infant baptism, confession, the mass, purgatory, the Immaculate Conception of Mary, and the bodily assumption of Mary into heaven.
-In time I realized that not only are these beliefs not in the Bible, they are actually contrary to the clear teaching of Scripture." (pp. 21-22)
+We often discussed subjects such as the primacy of Peter, papal infallibility, the priesthood, infant baptism, confession, the mass, purgatory, the Immaculate Conception of Mary, and the bodily assumption of Mary into Heaven.
+In time I realized that not only are these beliefs not in the Bible but also they are actually contrary to the clear teaching of Scripture," (pp. 21-22).

 - Hugh Farrell.
 Born in Denver, Colorado.
 Entered the Order of our Lady of Mount Carmel, commonly called the Discalced Carmelite Fathers.
 Ordained as a priest.

 - Priestly power to change elements: "The priest, according to the teaching of the Roman Catholic Church, has the power to take ordinary bread and wine, and, by pronouncing the words of the consecration prayer in the sacrifice of the Mass, to change it into the actual body and blood and soul and divinity of Jesus Christ.
 Hence, since one cannot separate the human nature of Christ from his divinity, the bread and wine, after being changed into the body and blood of Jesus Christ, are entitled to the worship of adoration," (pp. 28).